A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item \dag(1913) K. Bopp , Eine Schrift von Ensheim ``Recherches sur les calculs diff\'{e}rentiel et int\'{e}gral" mit einem sich darauf beziehenden, nicht in die ``Oeuvres" \"{u}bergegangenen Brief. \emph{Sitzungsberichte der Heidelberger Akademie der Wissenschaften, Mathematisch-naturwissenschaftliche Klasse, Abteilung A. Mathematisch-physikalische Wissenschaften}, essay 7, 49 pages.
-April 10, 1913 was the one hundredth anniversary of the death of Joseph-Louis Lagrange .
-In connection with this centenary, Karl Bopp's essay reveals the existence of the pamphlet \textsc{Ensheim 1799} (considered rare even in 1913), in the back of which was printed a previously unknown letter by Lagrange, written to Ensheim, dated 23 Nov.
+{ Source: \href{https://archiv.ub.uni-heidelberg.de/volltextserver/12423/}{heiDOK}.} April 10, 1913 was the one hundredth anniversary of the death of Joseph-Louis Lagrange .
+In connection with this centenary, Karl Bopp's essay reveals the existence of the pamphlet \hyperref[Ens1799]{\textsc{Ensheim 1799}} (considered rare even in 1913), in the back of which was printed a previously unknown letter by Lagrange, written to Ensheim, dated 23 Nov.
 1799.\footnote{Apparently Ensheim had sent some of his work to Lagrange, and presumed to print Lagrange's reply on the inside back cover of his pamphlet.
-Following perfunctory excuses about its tardiness, Lagrange's short letter notes the similarity of Ensheim's calculus methods to John Landen's some thirty years earlier, and closes with a generally complimentary flourish.} Bopp explicates the content of \textsc{Ensheim 1799}, including Ensheim's independent rediscovery of the method of inscribed and circumscribed polygons in a circle to generate continued square root expressions as upper and lower bounds for $\pi$. \footnote{Notable in this connection is that Bopp expands Ensheim's inequalities to an excessive degree, creating some of the most elaborate continued square root expressions to be found in any of the sources reviewed here.} Bopp cites \textsc{Euler 1744} (presumably unknown to Ensheim) for an earlier example of this polygonal approximation, and also notes the exchange between M. Cantor and F. Rudio which resulted in \textsc{Rudio 1891}.
+Following perfunctory excuses about its tardiness, Lagrange's short letter notes the similarity of Ensheim's calculus methods to John Landen's some thirty years earlier, and closes with a generally complimentary flourish.} Bopp explicates the content of \hyperref[Ens1799]{\textsc{Ensheim 1799}}, including Ensheim's independent rediscovery of the method of inscribed and circumscribed regular polygons in a circle to generate continued square root expressions as upper and lower bounds for $\pi$. \footnote{Notable in this connection is that Bopp expands Ensheim's inequalities to an excessive degree, creating some of the most elaborate continued square root expressions to be found in any of the sources reviewed here.} Bopp cites \hyperref[Eul1744]{\textsc{Euler 1744}} (presumably unknown to Ensheim) for an earlier example of this polygonal approximation, and also notes the exchange between M. Cantor and F. Rudio which resulted in \hyperref[Rud1891]{\textsc{Rudio 1891}}.